 The 2018/19 Challenge will be run using the Cloud based version of the computer program Cars Maths in Motion, first published by Cambridgeshire Software House in May 2013 and under continuous development.

 1. Software licences must be purchased direct from Cambridgeshire Software House or one of its approved representatives.
 Software licences are per school NOT per educational establishment i.e. where an Academy manages, say, five schools, each school will need its own software licence in order to participate in the Challenge.
 Composite licences are available where a school has both Junior Challenge and Senior Challenge aged students.

-2. Your school will have until the 23rd of March 2018 to submit your first round entry to Cambridgeshire Software House.
-A number of “just for fun” races will be held over the course of the Challenge year.
+2. Your school will have until a date to be announced in March 2019 to submit your first round entry to Cambridgeshire Software House.
+A number of just for fun events will be held over the course of the Challenge year.
 Also, the intervening period should be used to familiarise students with the software and the mathematics skills required to use it competitively by way of internal races.
 The software setup for the first round race will be made known to all registered schools in good time.

 4. Cambridgeshire Software House will run a number of semi final races (based on the number of schools that qualified), in the presence of an independent adjudicator, in order to determine the best cars submitted in each age category and these races will be available to the race participants to watch.

 5. The pupils (see 7 below) responsible for setting up the best cars will be invited to participate in the online World Final that will take place on a date to be announced in June 2018.
 They will work on a race set up of which they will have no previous knowledge.
 The number of teams invited to participate will be entirely at the discretion of Cambridgeshire Software House.
 (PLEASE NOTE: Whilst there are no restrictions on the use of calculators during the preliminary stages of the competition, they will not be allowed during the World Final.)